anddea/export-vk-music/README.md

 # Export VK music to Text
 ## Usage
 Open any playlist you want to export.
-Run [this script](https://raw.githubusercontent.com/anddea/export-vk-music/main/vk.js) in browser console.
+Run [this script](https://raw.githubusercontent.com/anddea/export-vk-music/main/vk.js) or [copy code below](#copy-code) and paste it in browser console.
 > *To open console press F12 or Ctrl + Shift + J (Windows, Linux), Cmd + Shift + J (Mac).*

 ## How it works